phuonglh/vn.vitk/README.md

 toolkit.

-If you don't want to use Apache Spark, you should download and use a standalone Vietnamese tokenizer or tagger on there website, only one JAR file is need to run the program. [vnTokenizer 5.1](http://mim.hus.vnu.edu.vn/dsl/tools/tokenizer) and [vnTagger](http://mim.hus.vnu.edu.vn/dsl/tools/tagger)
+If you don't want to use Apache Spark, you should download and use a standalone Vietnamese tokenizer or tagger from their website, only one JAR file is needed to run the program. [vnTokenizer 5.1](http://mim.hus.vnu.edu.vn/dsl/tools/tokenizer) and [vnTagger](http://mim.hus.vnu.edu.vn/dsl/tools/tagger)